pavlarsen/MechaCar_Statistical_Analysis/README.md

 * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+Vehicle Length and Ground Clearance variables were both statistical significant.

 * Is the slope of the linear model considered to be zero?
 Why or why not?

+The output of p-value of the model is belLow the threshold of 0.05.
+Thus, we can conclude that there is evidence to reject the null hypothesis (slope is not zero)

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+This linear model has a strong correlation which helps predict mpg values since the Multiple R-Squared value of the model is 0.7149.
+This model helps predict at 71.49%.

 ---